edgedb/edgedb/docs/guides/deployment/docker.rst

 server process, which are documented under :ref:`Reference > Environment Variables <ref_reference_environment>`.

-EdgeDB containers can be additionally configured using initialization scripts and some Docker-specific environment variables, documented below.
+|Gel| containers can be additionally configured using initialization scripts
+and some Docker-specific environment variables, documented below.

 .. note::